 As an active voter, you may be asking what races are taking place that could impact the future of your city or state.
 Check out Ballotpedia’s Elections Calendar to see statewide and local elections happening.

 Once you know who is on your ballot and the positions they are seeking, you can do your due diligence to make sure your vote is as informed as possible.
 You can research a candidate’s voting records, previous government service, and endorsements that he or she has received.
-Do a quick news search to see what articles have been written about the candidates from various outlets as well.
+Do a quick news search to see what articles have been written about the candidates from various outlets, or view the candidate’s social media to get an understanding of their values.

 See Ballotpedia’s Candidate Connection to find out more about your candidate.
 If your candidate has not filled out the survey, encourage them to do so by sharing this form.
 Also on Ballotpedia’s Candidate Conversations and A Starting Point, you can find virtual debates and answers to important policy questions from candidates and elected officials.